InfOmics/TEDAR/README.md

 ## Software architecture

 TEDAR is released in a Docker container, that allows to isolate app from its environment, increasing replicability.
 All dependencies are automatically installed when the container is created.
-The TEDAR software is developed using Ruby inside jupyter notebook.
+The TEDAR software is developed using Ruby inside Jupyter Notebook.
 Reports are collected, stored and manipulated using Redis as database management system.
 For the application of signal detection thresholds and the validation phase of drug-adrs detectect is used R.